linnarsson-lab/loompy/docs.md

 ### Data types

-Loom supports a tiny subset of numpy data types:
+Loom supports a subset of numpy data types:

-* The main matrix is always a two-dimensional array of type `float32`
+* The main matrix, and any additional layers, are always a two-dimensional arrays of any valid numpy type
 * Attributes are one-dimensional arrays of either `float64` or `string`

 Note that there is no integer attribute type.
 However, float64s are large enough to